-- I. During most searching the center DISC position is desired. - A. The DISC position allows the rejection of trash metals based on the DISC control setting. - II.
-For pinpointing or when iron/steel items are desired, squeeze and hold the toggle on the handle or place it in the forward LOCK position.

-A. When the ALL METAL toggle is in the temporary or LOCK position the instrument responds to all types of common metals.
-Note that some loop movement is required.
+- I. During most searching the center DISC position is desired. - A. The DISC position allows the audio rejection of trash metals based on the DISC control setting. - II.
+For pinpointing or when iron/steel items are desired, squeeze and hold the toggle on the handle or place it in the forward LOCK position. - A. When the ALL METAL toggle is in the temporary or LOCK position the instrument responds to all types of common metals.